wearefine/frob-core/README.md

 };
 ```

-Hooks can also be added by adding a function to the appropriate `FCH` hook Arrays.
+Hooks can also be added by adding a function to the appropriate `FCH` array.

 ```javascript
 var sticky = function($el) {